Ureteroscopy

 Frequently asked questions

-Your consultant may not recommend ureteroscopy if you:
+Ureteroscopy may not be suitable for everyone.
+Your consultant may recommend an alternative treatment if you:

-have large kidney stones
+have very large kidney stones